BolajiAyodeji/Blogposts/ckclyy3ai009xgks16i08dir1.md

 - Build a killer brand for yourself.
 Check out Gift's [guide](https://lauragift21.hashnode.dev/building-a-killer-personal-brand-cjww7wzdj000m1ws1o42r58hm) on personal branding for developers.
 - Prepare a good resume before applying.
 Here's a [great guide](https://www.freecodecamp.org/news/how-to-write-a-great-resume-for-software-engineers-75d514dd8322/) for this.
 - You don't need to "know it all", you just need to "know it and know-how and where to find more knowledge."
-- Ensure you have good people-skills aside technical skills.
+- Ensure you have good people-skills aside from technical skills.
 - Do some research about the company before applying and interviewing.
 - Get a good internet connection before joining the interview.
 - Invest in quality webcams, microphones, or noise cancellation headphones.